mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 3/JTAS_-_Volume_3_13-05-24.md

 READYING THE DRIVE

 Entry into jumpspace requires an enormous amount of energy.
-This is usually obtained by burning a large quantity of fuel very rapidly in a high- yield power system.
+This is usually obtained by burning a large quantity of fuel very rapidly in a high-yield power system.
 Such a power generation device is normally part of the jump drive fitted to a starship and is considered a drive component rather than part of the ship's power plant.
 The jump power unit is unsuited to the task of powering shipboard systems in the long term but can be